We have had the pleasure to Interview with CEO of MÜHLE.

 This relates to the beard trend and the growing focus on how to grow, trim or shave your beard.

-Also, the revival of the DE safety razor shave, the growing numbers of Barber Shops and the importance of male grooming, in general, has boosted the business.
+Also, the revival of the DE safety razor shave, the growing numbers of Barber Shops, and the importance of male grooming, in general, have boosted the business.

 We see that classic wet shaving has gained much importance and demand.

 Andreas Müller was born in 1976 in Schlema in the Erzgebirge and grew up in neighboring Hundshübel.

 After graduating from high school, he studied Protestant theology in Leipzig and Heidelberg.
 Internships and studies abroad led him to Canada and England.
 After completing his studies, he joined his parents’ company in 2006 and, together with his brother Christian Müller, drove forward its growth and internationalization.
 Since then, the MÜHLE brand has developed into one of the world’s leading suppliers of high-quality accessories for wet shaving.
 MÜHLE products are distributed in more than 50 countries.